Ethra8/history-quiz/README.md

 ## DEFECT TRACKING
 ### GITHUB ISSUES
+- Nav anchor link to contact page is underlined.
+- Navbar content does not show in width:768px (1px defect).
 ## DEFECTS OF NOTE
 No defects of note have been detencted on this site.
 ## OUTSTANDING DEFECTS